 A traumatic brain injury (TBI) can range from a mild concussion to a severe head injury.
-It is caused by a blow to the head or body, a fall, or another injury that jars or shakes the brain.
+It is caused by a blow to the head or body, a wound that breaks through the skull (such as from a gunshot), a fall, or another injury that jars or shakes the brain.
 This can cause bruising, swelling, or tearing of brain tissue.

 With rest, most people fully recover from a mild brain injury.
 But some people who have had a severe or repeated brain injury may have long-lasting problems with movement, learning, or speaking.